 Priority Beneficiaries

-If Listahanan is no longer used, the 4Ps list certified by the Department of Social Welfare and Development (DSWD) may be used for prioritization.
-This may include:
+- If the Listahanan database is no longer used, households included in the Pantawid Pamilyang Pilipino Program (4Ps) list certified by the Department of Social Welfare and Development (DSWD);

 - Dependents of solo parents;

-- Other qualified students ranked according to household per capita income.
+- Other qualified students ranked based on their household per capita income.

 Who May Not Be Eligible for TES?